Rational-Link/Chainlink-Public-Jobs-Specs/README.md

 - Example Solidity contracts for requesting and consuming external data.
 - Sample TOML job descriptions to illustrate oracle job configuration.
 - References to oracle contract addresses and job IDs for supported test networks.
-- Designed for **learning and experimentation only** — not production use.

 ---